Tulip-Dev/tulip/doc/python/creatingvisualizations.rst

 The script will extract the induced sub-graph of the european nodes, create a new Node Link Diagram view for visualizing it and set some rendering parameters::

-    from tulip import *
+    from tulip import tlp
-    from tulipgui import *
+    from tulipgui import tlpgui

     def main(graph):